Bjoern-Hegstam/shopping-list-js/README.md

 * pug/jade situation seems to be fubar.
 Move to different template engine.
   * Mustache?
 Essential that templates can be reused on the client to avoid duplicated code.

+* Checkout frisby for migrating postman tests to pure code

 * Implement DELETE /api/shopping_list/1/cart

 * Keep extracting common actions